apify/actor-whitepaper/README.md

 Note that paths in Dockerfile are ALWAYS specified relative to the Dockerfile's location.
 Learn more about Dockerfiles in [Docker documentation](https://docs.docker.com/engine/reference/builder/).

-For backwards compatibility, if the `dockerfile` setting is not present in the Actor file, the system looks for `Dockerfile` in the actor's top-level directory.

 ### README